danishcj/concert-tickets/README.md

 Concert Tickets is an API application developed in PHP using [Laravel framework]().
 After the build you will be able to view, create, edit, delete bookings of music events in South Wales.

-Each endpoint is secured with a token using Larvel Passport giving access only to the relevant user except the view events.
+Each endpoint is secured with a token using Larvel Passport giving access only to the relevant user except registration, login & view all events services.

 ## Build steps